-UPDATE: Luna Park is again offering Free Admission on Opening Day with a $10 donation to charity (per person)!
-The best way to visit Coney Island on a budget!
+Luna Park most years offers Free Admission on Opening Day with a small donation to charity (per person)!
+This is most definitely the best way to visit Coney Island affordably!

 There are several attractions to visit in Coney Island.
 In addition to the Luna Park amusement park, there are actually several separate attractions not covered under the Luna Park tickets.
 These include Deno’s Wonder Wheel and the Coney Island Museum, amongst others.

 1. Get dizzy at the Luna Park Amusement Park

 Luna Park is the ultimate amusement park in Brooklyn!
 It might even be the best amusement park in New York City!
 There is just nothing quite like riding the infamous Cyclone, the dizzifying Tickler, and the classic amusement park rides, right on the beach!

 There are actually a few seperate purveyors of rides in Coney Island.
 The other famous attraction that you must not miss, is Deno’s Wonder Wheel!
 This is a classic ferris wheel ride, and boast a great view of southern Brooklyn from its beachside location!

 Deno’s wonder wheel is appropriate for younger children as well, and they have a few extra rides in the same complex you can check out!